tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 return a failure to the calling application.
 It MUST NOT use the retry configurations.

-Otherwise, if the both authentication and the handshake complete successfully, the client MUST abort the connection with an "ech_required" alert.
+Otherwise, if both authentication and the handshake complete successfully, the client MUST abort the connection with an "ech_required" alert.
 It then processes the "retry_configs" field from the server's "encrypted_client_hello" extension.